tgoodsell-tempus/teleport/rfd/0113-moderated-file-transfers.md

 ## Required approvers

 Engineering: @zmb3 @xacrimon @jakule

 Security: @reed || @jentfoo

 Product: @xinding33 || @klizhentas

 ## What

-Approval process to allow file transfers during a web moderated session
+Extend web file transfers to work during moderated web sessions using an approval process

 ## Why

-Users have no ability to transfer files if their role requires a moderated session for the specified server, even if they are in an active and "valid" session currently.
+Users have no ability to transfer files if their role requires a moderated session for the specified server, even if they are in an active and launched session currently.
 Originally, we would allow file transfers regardless of moderated sessions which, while good for UX, goes against the purpose of moderated sessions in the first place.
 We have disabled the functionality but would like to reintroduce it in a secure, moderated, and auditable way.